-2.7.
-Generation of XMPP IRIs/URIs
+- 2.7.
+Generation of XMPP IRIs/URIs - 2.7.1.

-2.7.1.
 Generation Method

-In order to form an XMPP IRI from an XMPP node identifier, domain identifier, and resource identifier, the generating application MUST first ensure that the XMPP address conforms to the rules specified in [XMPP-CORE], including application of the relevant [STRINGPREP]; it MUST then concatenate the following:
+In order to form an XMPP IRI from an XMPP node identifier, domain identifier, and resource identifier, the generating application MUST first ensure that the XMPP address conforms to the rules specified in [XMPP-CORE], including encoding as a UTF-8 [UTF-8] string and application of the relevant stringprep profiles [STRINGPREP].
+Because IRI syntax [IRI] specifies that the characters in an IRI are the original Unicode characters themselves [UNICODE], when generating an XMPP IRI the generating application MUST then decode the UTF-8 [UTF-8] characters of a native XMPP address to their original Unicode form.
+The generating application then MUST concatenate the following:

-- 1. The "xmpp" scheme and the ":" character - Optionally (if an authority component is to be included before the node identifier), the characters "//", an authority component of the form node@domain, and the character "/". - 3.
+- 1. The "xmpp" scheme and the ":" character. - Optionally (if an authority component is to be included before the node identifier), the characters "//", an authority component of the form node@domain, and the character "/". - 3.
 Optionally (if the XMPP address contained an XMPP "node identifier"), a string of Unicode characters that conforms to the "inodeid" rule, followed by the "@" character. - 4.
 A string of Unicode characters that conforms to the "ihost" rule. - 5.
-Optionally (if the XMPP address contained an XMPP "resource identifier"), the character "/" and a string of Unicode characters that conforms to the "iresid" rule.

-- Optionally (if a query component is to be included), the "?" character and query component. - Optionally (if a fragment identifier component is to be included), the "#" character and fragment identifier component.
+Optionally (if the XMPP address contained an XMPP "resource identifier"), the character "/" and a string of Unicode characters that conforms to the "iresid" rule. - Optionally (if a query component is to be included), the "?" character and query component. - Optionally (if a fragment identifier component is to be included), the "#" character and fragment identifier component.